-For holiday property owners in Andalucia, this all changed at the beginning of 2016, when the regional government, Junta de Andalucia, brought in a host of regulations to conform with changes in legislation.
+For a long time private holiday rental regulation in Andalucia was uncontrolled.
+This changed at the beginning of 2016, when the regional government, Junta de Andalucia, brought in a host of regulations to conform with changes in national legislation.

 Properties under Holiday Rental Regulation in Andalucia

 Holiday rental regulation in Andalucia applies to:

 - Individual privately owned properties where the complete dwelling is let for holiday purposes.